ElhabashyLab/UID2TM/README.md

 Find where TM-align is installed on your system and make sure the executable is available in your PATH in the bashrc file:
 > vi ~/.bashrc

-Add the following line to the file, replacing /path/to/tmalign with the actual path to the directory containing the TM-align executable:
+Add the following line to the file, replacing /path/to/tmalign with the actual path to the TM-align executable:
-> export PATH="$PATH:/path/to/tmalign"
+> export PATH="$PATH:/path/to/TMalign"

 Save the file and exit the editor